Afghan Women Strong

 - 6,346 individuals (women and men) from different communities (formal and non-formal) attended GBV and IDS public awareness raising sessions.
 And their mind positively changed toward respecting women’s rights.

 - 6,527 individuals (women and men) were supported through the IDP psychosocial project.

 - 402 individuals (women and men)were provided with referrals.

 - 7,555 individuals or 1,511 families (with the average family size being 5 persons), which are victims of conflict and other terror attacks, benefited from emergency relief aids (cash & food items), through WAW’s humanitarian emergency relief projects.

-- 203 children (girls and boys) were cared for through WAW CSCs in Badakhshan, Kandahar, and Balkh.
+- 203 children (girls and boys) were cared for through WAW CSCs programs.

-- Five clinics & four schools were constructed in Kandahar and Zabul through our Technical Monitoring and Construction project in partnership with UNHCR.
+- Five clinics & four schools were constructed in Kandahar and Kabul through our Technical Monitoring and Construction project in partnership with UNHCR.